 Amid TSRTC strike, 'Fake audio clip' of KCR’s office staff goes viral, CMO files complaint

-Hyderabad, Oct 15: Amid the ongoing TSRTC strike, a fake audio clip about an alleged conversation between Telangana Chief Minister K Chandrashekar Rao's staffer and an unidentified caller 'expressing their opinion' was widely circulated on social media.
+Hyderabad, Oct 15: Amid the ongoing Telangana State Road Transport Corporation (TSRTC) strike, a fake audio clip about an alleged conversation between Telangana Chief Minister K Chandrashekar Rao's staffer and an unidentified caller 'expressing their opinion' was widely circulated on social media.
 However, the CMO clarified that it is a 'fake news' and registered a police complaint into the matter.

-The development comes amid the ongoing impasse between the Telangana government and the Telangana State Road Transport Corporation (TSRTC) over the latter's demand that they be merged with the state government.
+The development comes amid the ongoing impasse between the Telangana government and the TSRTC over the latter's demand that they are merged with the state government.

 In a statement, the CMO said, "Fake news is being reported in a section of print and electronic media for the last couple of days and it was also being spread on social media.
 The fake news is that someone called up CM office helpline and the staff there have expressed their opinions."